Are your dog's constant scratching, itching, and sneezing driving both of you up the wall?

 Seasonal allergies in dogs are typically managed rather than completely cured.
 Each dog will respond differently to treatments, so a multi-pronged approach is often the best course of action.

-Here are some general steps to treat your dogs' seasonal allergies:
+Here are some vet-recommended steps to treat your dogs' seasonal allergies:

 The first step is always to consult with a vet.
-They can help identify the allergens causing your dog's symptoms and recommend specific treatments.
+A comprehensive allergy and dermatology exam can help identify the allergens causing your dog's symptoms and recommend specific treatments.

-Over-the-counter antihistamines such as Benadryl might help alleviate some allergy symptoms.
-In more severe cases, your vet may prescribe steroids to reduce inflammation and itching.
-Always consult with your vet before giving any medication.
+Over-the-counter antihistamines such as Benadryl or Zyrtec might help alleviate some allergy symptoms.
+In more severe cases, your vet may prescribe prescription allergy medication like Apoquel, or steroids to reduce inflammation and itching.
+Always consult with your vet before giving your pet any medication.

 Benadryl Dosage Calculator for Pets